Nicholas Pesarcik, CAS Business Manager, firstname.lastname@example.org

 - Other - Necessary telephone calls; fax charges; expenses associated with baggage handling, storage and tips; laundry and dry cleaning expenses when traveling for periods greater than five days.

 Alcoholic beverages while traveling; auto rental insurance charges; fines for traffic or parking violations; first class or business class airfare; hotel amenities such as exercise facilities and movies; luxury limousine service; optional conference events (e.g., tours, golf, outings, etc.); personal expenses while traveling on University business; theft, loss or damage of personal property.
-For more information about reimbursable/non-reimbursable expenses, please review the Lehigh University Travel and Business Expense Policy here.
+For more information about reimbursable/non-reimbursable expenses, please review the Lehigh University Travel and Business Expense Policy here

 Are there other travel funds available at Lehigh?

 The Provost’s Office also awards travel funds through the Eugene Mercy, Jr. President/Provost Fund for Faculty Development as well as the Lehigh Global Initiatives Endowment Fund.
-This is open to Assistant and Associate Professors, and Professors of Practice.
+This is open to Assistant and Associate Professors, Teaching Assistant Professors, and Professors of Practice.
 Every 12 months, an eligible faculty member can apply for one travel grant (one trip), either domestic or international, but not one of each.
-For domestic travel, the Provost’s travel grant will cover up to 50% the cost.
-For international travel, the Provost’s travel grant will cover up to 67% the cost.
+For domestic travel, the Provost’s travel grant will cover up to 50% of the cost.
+For international travel, the Provost’s travel grant will cover up to 67% of the cost.

 If the Provost offers funding, each faculty member can still request college funds if they plan to attend more than one conference in the fiscal year.
 Again, this is available on a first come, first serve basis.